 To set up the accelerator system, first route the lines supplied with the speed system through the harness.
 Make sure this is done correctly and that the lines pass through all of the pulleys (check your harness manual for instructions).
-Attach the speed system lines to the accelerator system on the risers with the Brummel hooks.
+Attach the speed system lines to the accelerator system on the risers with a larks foot.
 A basic set-up can be performed on the ground: ask a friend to pull the risers tight into their in-flight position whilst you sit in the harness on the ground.
 Now adjust the lengths of the lines so that the main bar sits just beneath your seat.
-You should be able to hook your heel in to the lower loop of the accelerator.

-There must be enough slack in the speed bar to ensure the front risers are not pulled down in normal trim speed flight, but not so long that it is impossible to use the full speed range of the glider.
-Fully extending the lower loop will accelerate the wing to approximately half its accelerated speed range.
-For full speed, hook your heels on to the upper bar and smoothly extend your legs, maximum speed is when the pulleys on the risers touch.
+There must be enough slack in the speed bar to ensure the front risers are not pulled down in normal trim speed flight.
 Once set up, test the full range of the accelerator in calm flying conditions and ensure that both risers are pulled evenly during operation.
 Fine-tuning can be completed when you are back on the ground.